-In the year ahead we will map out a Northern transport decarbonisation strategy, first of all by providing statutory advice to DfT's national decarbonisation strategy.
-Then we will set out the specific additional measures from a Northern perspective including the need to push forward pilot projects such as using hydrogen and battery power on the rail network.
+In the year ahead we will map out a Northern Transport Decarbonisation Strategy, first of all by providing statutory advice to DfT's national decarbonisation strategy, which we believe will now be published in 2021.
+Then we will also set out the specific additional measures from a Northern perspective including the need to push ahead with pilot projects using hydrogen and battery power on the rail network.